SuperNEMO-DBD/FitterModule/README.md

 ## Description

-Add to an flreconstruct pipeline to cluster tracker hits for reconstruction.
+Add to an flreconstruct pipeline to fit clustered tracker hits for reconstruction.
 To build it, do

 ``` console
 $ ls